-This possibility would have the effect of not allowing the decommissioning funds to grow for as long as is currently planned, and would increase the probability that the decommissioning funds available may be insufficient to pay for the decommissioning expenses.
+This possibility would have the effect of not allowing the decommissioning funds to grow for as long as is currently planned and would increase the probability that the decommissioning funds available may be insufficient to pay for the decommissioning expenses.

 In recent years, several nuclear plants in the United States have shut down prior to the expiration of their licenses.
-Among those shut down prematurely are the Crystal River Unit 3 in Florida, San Onofre Units 2 and 3 in California, the Kewaunee plant in Wisconsin, and the Vermont Yankee plant.
+Among those shut down prematurely are the Crystal River Unit 3 in Florida, San Onofre Units 2 and 3 in California, the Kewaunee plant in Wisconsin, and the Vermont Yankee plant in Vermont.

 Q39.
-Is the current amount of funding adequate for the Cook Plant decommissioning?
+Is a \$2.0 million annual funding amount adequate for the Cook Plant decommissioning?

-The modeling results show that the current amount of annual decommissioning funding for the Indiana jurisdiction of \$2.0 million should be adequate to safely decommission the plant at the end of its useful life.
-The probability of having sufficient funds at the current level of contributions is approximately 84%.
+The modeling results show that a \$2.0 million annual decommissioning funding amount for the Indiana jurisdiction should be adequate to safely decommission the plant at the end of its useful life.
+The probability of having sufficient funds at the \$2.0 million contribution level is approximately 97.1%.
+Modeling results show that having sufficient funds at a \$0 contribution level is 96.7%.

-Stated another way, there is approximately a one in five chance the trust fund will not have enough money at the end of the plant life to fully pay for decommissioning.
-I&M will continue to report to the Commission every three years on the adequacy of the existing provision, however, and it may recommend adjusting the level of decommissioning fund contributions needed in the future.
+I&M will continue to report to the Commission every three years on the adequacy of the existing provision however, it may recommend adjusting the level of decommissioning fund contributions needed in the future.